Paradise (Grover Washington Jr. album)

-Paradise is an album by jazz musician Grover Washington Jr. Released in 1979, this was Washington's first album on Elektra Records.
+Paradise is the eighth studio album by jazz musician Grover Washington Jr. Released in 1979, it was Washington's first album on Elektra Records.

+Critical reception

+The Bay State Banner wrote that "Washington has let the abysmal vocalists go and gone back to robust, rough alto and soprano sax blowing."

 Track listing

 All tracks composed by Grover Washington Jr.; except where indicated.